 Robinson also has had a long involvement with the Major League Baseball Players’ Association, beginning in 1953 when he was elected the player representative for the Philadelphia Athletics.
 Even in retirement, Robinson remained active in major league baseball, persistently lobbying for and finally helping secure “orphaned” pre-1979 major league players a pension.
 Although today every player who appears on a major-league roster for even one day is vested in the pension fund, before 1979 players had to have four years of major league service to qualify for any pension at all.
 Working for more than a decade through the Major League Baseball Players’ Alumni Association, Robinson finally, in 2011, got the Players’ Association and the commissioner to agree to at least partially fund those 800 or so former players.

 Eddie Robinson had an impressive baseball career, especially for a kid raised in East Texas in the height of the Depression.
 With all his baseball travels, however, Robinson ended his career where it began, right back in Texas.
-At 91 years old, he is still going strong, playing golf several times a week and watching the Rangers play every day, either on television or at the ballpark.
+Into his 90s, he was playing golf several times a week and watching the Rangers play every day, either on television or at the ballpark.
+He celebrated his 100th birthday on December 15, 2020, one of just a handful of ballplayers to reach that milestone, and was still going strong into his second century of life.

 This biography is adapted from the book Lucky Me – My Sixty-Five Years in Baseball by Eddie Robinson and C. Paul Rogers III (Dallas: SMU Press 2011).